 In the past, you have helped save a kitten by paying for his surgery, raised funds to help Shawn towards her goal in the San Diego 3-Day Breast Cancer Walk, sent a young girl to college by helping to cover her tuition, made an apartment a reality for another DGMS regular, helped cover the emergency vet expenses when Monikka's dog, Bitsy, was attacked, and purchased new mattresses and bedding for another wonderful family.

 I am constantly humbled and amazed by the generosity of spirit and true support you all extend whether to one another or to total strangers I bring into the spotlight.
 Please know I do not come knocking on your hearts without thoroughly vetting a situation or person first.
 That you trust me for more than just daily laughs, maybe a few tears thrown in here and there, is not something I take lightly or would ever violate.

-I know, in the tens of thousands of silent visitors who come here daily, and even in the vocal crew who keep the comments section lively, we have families who are struggling.
+I know, in the myriad silent visitors who come here daily, and even in the vocal crew who are our regulars, we have families who are struggling.
 Parents whose hearts are aching at the thought of not being able to provide their children some cheer this Christmas.

 I want to hear from you.

 Please share your story with me.
 And in turn, I will share them with the blogmunity.
 (Anonymity can obviously be honored when I write.)

 And perhaps, just perhaps, through the incredible generosity of the people who make up this blog, we can raise the money to make your holiday a bit brighter.